nextflow-io/training/docs/hands_on/04_implementation.md

         }
         ```

-        - Take as input the variants file, assigning the name `${variantsFile}`.
+        1. Take as input the variants file, assigning the name `variantsFile`.
-        - Take as input the blacklisted file, assigning the name `${blacklisted}`.
+        2. Take as input the blacklisted file, assigning the name `blacklisted`.
-        - Out a tuple of two files
+        3. Out a tuple of two files
-        - Defines the name of the first output file.
+        4. Defines the name of the first output file.
-        - Generates the second output file (with `.tbi` suffix).
+        5. Generates the second output file (with `.tbi` suffix).

 Congratulations!
 Part 1 is now complete.